mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 This is possible by using a Javascript file, which contains code to evaluate semantic predicates (see the [Setup section](#setup) for how to enable it).
 That means however, the predicates must be written in valid JS code.
 Since predicates are usually short and use simple expressions (like `{version < 1000}` or `{doesItBlend()}` it should be easy to use what's originally written for another language (JS, C++, TS, Java etc. which all share a very similar expression syntax) without changes in the grammar.
 If an expression doesn't work in JS, you will have to change it however, temporarily.

 On each start of the debugger the extension loads the specified file freshly (no caching takes place to support changes in that file between debugger runs) using a Node.js `require()` call.
 It then looks for an exported class named `PredicateEvaluator`, which can be used for evaluation.
 This class has a very simple structure and usually uses the JS `eval()` function to parse and run the predicate code.
-Here's a typcial example:
+Here's a typical example:

 ```Javascript
 export class PredicateEvaluator {